 Electricity/Water/Gas – who pays?

-Clauses 42-50 of your lease (or the standard lease on our website) will help answer this question.
+Clauses 42-50 of your lease (see the standard lease on our website) will help answer this question.

 Under clause 46, the tenant is responsible for all charges associated with consumption of services.
 However, other clauses provide exceptions, and say when the landlord pays.